Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Additionally, servers MUST generate the bearer tokens that are provided to clients in a way that, when the bearer token is advertised back to the server, does not degrade the client's privacy.
-One suggested way to do this would be to make the bearer token the symmetric encryption of an identifier for the associated provisional certificate, along with a 12- or 16-byte random value.
+One suggested way to do this would be to make the bearer token a symmetric encryption of an identifier for the associated provisional certificate, along with a 12- or 16-byte random value.
 The random value would then be used to compute the pre-shared key to give the client.
 When the client later advertises the bearer token back, it can be decrypted by the server to identify the provisional certificate to respond with and to re-compute the pre-shared key for the connection.

 ## Handling Forks